 - 1. On the I/O management start page, select I/O units.

 - 2. Click on Add I/O unit.

-- Select Modbus client as the type.
+- 3. Select Modbus client as the type.

 The setup wizard opens to guide you through the rule creation process.
 In the following, confirm each entry with Next or press Enter.

-- 4. Enter the Name for the I/O unit.

-- 5. Click on Finish to add the I/O unit.
+- 4. Enter the Name for the I/O unit. - 5.
+Click on Finish to add the I/O unit.

-A page will open where you can configure the settings for the unit.
 The newly added I/O unit is automatically enabled.
 If you want to use it later, set the Enabled slider to Off.